 However, if you want to save money on the replacement, we suggest that you have the chain replaced as soon as it starts to give you problems, as waiting can lead to problems with other parts of your car and ultimately cost you even more in additional repairs.

-You should also shop around and get quotes from different service providers in your area so that you can make comparisons before choosing the one who offers the best value for money and has the most reliable reputation.
+You should also shop around and get quotes from different service providers in your area so that you can make comparisons before choosing the one that offers the best value for money and has the most reliable reputation.
 Go to Google and search for relevant keywords like “timing chain replacement cost”, “timing chain cost” or “timing chain price” to help the search along.

-Also, you can try to find timing chain replacement coupon from some of the most popular auto service shops.
+Also, you can try to find a timing chain replacement coupon from some of the most popular auto service shops.

 A timing chain is not a regular maintenance item.
 It can only be replaced when signs of damage are present.
 When you decide to replace the timing chain, you may also want to make sure that the actuators, motors, worn chain guides, and shaft chains are also inspected and replaced if needed.
 Replacing these components with the chain at the same time will significantly reduce the costs and save you from future breakdowns.